bradleypriest/pxpay/README.md

 Token Billing can be implemented by setting `:token_billing => true` inside the Request option hash.

 N.B.
 ----
+The source of most non-gem related errors comes from the fact that Payment Express caches the details of a transaction with the ID given.
+If you are having problems with the wrong price being charged or an invalid card type error make sure you are sending a unique ID through with each transaction.

 This gem is in no way endorsed or affiliated with Payment Express